Early Real-time Estimation of Infectious Disease Reproduction Number: Introduction

-Early in an outbreak, the pattern of disease spread is predominantly under the influence of the probabilistic nature of infection transmission.
-Consequently, a wide array of ultimate outcomes is possible, ranging from the outbreak fizzling out even in the absence of intervention to circumstances where the initial stage expands into a large-scale epidemic.
-Once a full-blown epidemic develops, several assumptions can be made that simplify the estimation of $R_{0}$, as has been discussed in detail in the literature \citep{Anderson_1991,Dietz_1993,Hethcote_2000,Ma_2006}.
-In many circumstances, however, it is crucial to assess the impact of various intervention strategies before a large-scale epidemic occurs.
+In many cases, it is necessary to assess the impact of various intervention strategies before a large-scale epidemic occurs.
 In doing so, stochastic manifestations of disease transmission as well as the underlying structure of the contact network should be taken into account.
-The first aspect has been widely studied during the past.
-For example, the Reed-Frost model is a particular case of a chain-binomial stochastic model, where each infected individual can infect susceptible individuals independently, and those individuals are assumed to have the same contact rate with one another \citep{Abbey_1952,Addy_1991,Ball_1986}.
-Another example is the methodology developed by Becker \citep{Becker_1976} and Ball and Donnelly \citep{Ball_1995} based on a branching process susceptible-infected-recovered (SIR) model.
-Branching processes have received wide attention because they facilitate the evaluation of the reproduction number as well as the final epidemic size and epidemic probability \citep{Guttorp_1991}.
-More recently, the 2003 global outbreak of severe acute respiratory syndrome (SARS) inspired the development of new methodologies based on knowledge of the daily number of new cases and the distribution of the serial interval between successive infections \citep{Wallinga_2004,Cauchemez_2006_1,Cauchemez_2006_2}.
-Unfortunately, none of these methods take into consideration the underlying contact network behind the epidemic process.
+The first aspect has been widely studied.
+For example, the Reed-Frost model is a chain-binomial stochastic model where each infected individual can infect susceptible individuals and they are all assumed to have the same contact rate \cite{Abbey_1952,Bailey75,Addy_1991,Ball_1986}.
+Another example is the methodology developed by Becker \cite{Becker_1976}, and Ball and Donnelly \cite{Ball_1995} based on a branching process susceptible-infected-recovered (SIR) model.
+Branching processes have received wide attention because they facilitate the evaluation of the basic reproduction number as well as the final epidemic size and epidemic probability \cite{Guttorp_1991}.
+More recently, the 2003 global outbreak of severe acute respiratory syndrome (SARS) inspired the development of new methodologies based on the daily number of new cases and the distribution of the serial interval between successive infections \cite{Wallinga_2004,Cauchemez_2006_1,Cauchemez_2006_2,White_2008}.
+However, none of these methods take into consideration the influence of the contact network underlying an epidemic process or it is assumed that the contact network is a classic random graph.